 How to Make Crema de Auyama or Butternut Squash Soup

 Squash and pumpkin season is in full swing.
 I thought you would like to taste this creamy, silky, delicate, and colorful soup.

 You may add some cream or bread croutons at serving time, or simply enjoy the wonders of this soup plain.
 Following is a printable version of my recipe.
 I hope you like it as much as we do.
-Thank you for subscribing to my Youtube channel, where you can find this an other recipes in step-by-step video tutorials.
+Thank you for subscribing to my Youtube channel and visiting my Amazon Store.

 Butternut Squash Soup